-Kafka is supported only on Cloudera Manager 5.2 and higher on a parcel-deployed cluster.
-Do not use it with lower versions of Cloudera Manager or CDH, nor on a cluster deployed using packages or a tarball.
+Kafka is supported only on Cloudera Manager 5.2 and higher.
+Do not use it with lower versions of Cloudera Manager

-If you installed a Cloudera Labs version of Kafka, you must download a new CSD and parcel.
+If you installed a Cloudera Labs version of Kafka, you must download a new version.
 The Cloudera Labs CSD cannot install the GA Kafka parcel.